ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 echo $PRODUCTION_PROPERTIES

-Check if everything is there
+To check if everything is there

-* Go to heroku.com and redeploy the master branch again.
-You should see our app, excpt there’s no data in it!
-And we have one last step to do.

 # Step 10: Fully functioning website
 * Run mvn spring-boot:run -Dspring-boot.run.arguments="--filename=sheet.csv" on your terminal.
 By doing so, we are injecting data into the database.
 If you go to your app’s website now, you should see a fully functioning New-County-Searcher app.